filakhtov/gentoo-use-docs/app-emulation/qemu.md

 This flag should normally be disabled as it is primarily used by the Gentoo team, testers and developers.

+### udev
+Doesn't apply when building user emulation mode.
+Pass the `--enable-libudev` option to the configure script.
+Use the libudev library to enumerate host devices, e.g. when using host connected USB device pass-through to the guest virtual machine.

+It is safe to disable this flag if there is no need for device passthrough.

 ### usb
 Doesn't apply when building user emulation mode.
 Pass the `--enable-libusb` option to the configure script.
 Use the `libusb` library to support host usb devices redirection and provide an ability to detach actual USB devices connected to the host machine and connect them to the guest machine, aka USB pass-through.
 Enable support for the `usb-host` parameter of the `-device` command line option to achieve this.